sarahaglenn/SnackaChat/README.md

 # 💬 Snacka Chat App

-The purpose of this project was the learn about network communication.
+The purpose of this project was to learn about network communication.
 I explored sending data over a TCP connection using the Python socket library to create a real-time chat application.
 The app allows multiple users to connect to a server and participate in a multi-way conversation.
 I also implemented multithreading to both the clients and the server to send and receive messages simultaneously.

 ## 🚀 How to Use
 1️⃣ **Set up the environment**